vicsharp-shibusa/kyna/README.md

 [Phase 1.6](https://github.com/vicsharp-shibusa/kyna/milestone/10) was a short phase in which we updated the Yahoo importer to hydrate our `entities` table.

+[Phase 1.7](https://github.com/vicsharp-shibusa/kyna/milestone/11) was the stretch in which we added [polygon.io](https://polygon.io/) support.
+Polygon.io is a data provider for historical and real-time stock, options, indices, and crypto data.

+The Kyna MVP project has come to a close.
+A lot of good work was done, many lessons were learned, and the project's output will be useful in the upcoming project(s).

 ### YouTube

-This project is being chronicled on a [YouTube channel Playlist](https://www.youtube.com/playlist?list=PLGw44r0iH8bayhAUZsMaK15Ny7--x8Mq_).
+This project's progress is being chronicled on a [YouTube channel Playlist](https://www.youtube.com/playlist?list=PLGw44r0iH8bayhAUZsMaK15Ny7--x8Mq_).
 For more information about the thought processes behind various choices, please subscribe to the channel.

 ### Backtesting Approach